<< Back to current wolves

 Lives with Apollo

-Farah and her brother Zeab were hand raised by the staff with the help of two wolf-dogs, Leo and Luna.
+Farah and Zeab were hand raised by the staff with the help of two wolf-dogs, Leo and Luna.
 Four weeks after Farah arrived, Mission: Wolf took in another pup named Apollo.
 Farah was elated to have a new pup to play with and chew on.
 The three pups spent the summer together and inspired many visitors with their playful puppy antics.
 At the end of summer, Farah and the two male pups met Magpie and Abe, who quickly adopted the pair.
-They had one of the largest enclosures and were able to run through the trees, hide in dens and enjoy attention from many visitors.
+They had one of the largest enclosures and were able to run through the trees, hide in dens, and enjoy attention from many visitors.